timmy224/NBA_Analysis/readme.md

 In the 2017-2018 regular season, we can see that the Golden State Warriors are no longer the team with the highest PER.
 The Houston Rockets, Toronto Raptors, and Minnesota Timberwolves appear to have similar team PER, but different win ratios.
 As observed again, the Western Conference shows a strong correlation for having teams with higher PER and win ratio with a larger cluster in the upright portion of the graph.
 ![Corr_2017-2018](https://github.com/timmy224/NBA_Analysis/blob/master/images/Corr_17-18.png?raw=true)

-There is an improved linear model with an adjusted R^2 of 0.711 and significant F-statistic explaining the variability in data.
-Despite an improved random pattern in our residuals plot, there are clear outliers in our data as represented by Phoenix, Memphis, Boston, and Minnesota.
+There is an improvement for this season's linear model with an adjusted R^2 of 0.711 and significant F-statistic explaining the variability in data.
+Despite an improved probability for Omnibus (0.909)  and random pattern in our residuals plot, there are clear outliers in our data as represented by Phoenix, Memphis, Boston, and Minnesota teams.
 According to the Q-Q plot, there seems to be fewer deviations from the predicted team PER values relative to the previous season.

 <p float="center">
   <img src="https://github.com/timmy224/NBA_Analysis/blob/master/images/OLS_17-18.png?raw=true" width="290" />
   <img src="https://github.com/timmy224/NBA_Analysis/blob/master/images/Residual_17-18.png?raw=true" width="290" />